alivardar/turbog-dictionary/README.md

 turbog-dictionary
 =================

-It is a english to turkish dictionary.
-It is a GPL licensed program written with Lazarus and FreePascal?.
+It is a English to Turkish dictionary.
+It is a GPL licensed program written with Lazarus and FreePascal.

 You can download Win32 and Haiku OS binary files.
 MacOSX and Linux binaries are welcome.